-In order to understand what’s really going on with Ananias and Sapphira, and to get your head around this crazy, scary story, we need to understand the context it’s in.
+In order to understand what’s really going on with Ananias and Sapphira, and to get your heads around this crazy, scary story, we need to understand the context.
 If we back up a little bit, in Acts 4 we get a picture.
 Peter and John are on their way to the temple, and on the way to the temple they run into a crippled man who’s sitting by the gate.
 The man says, “Alms, alms.”
-He’s asking for money, and Peter and John look down at him, just like the child’s song says, and they say, “Silver and gold have I not, but such as I have give I thee.
-In the name of Jesus Christ of Nazareth, rise up and walk.”
-And with that the young man stands up, and he tests his legs, and he leaps and he jumps around, and there’s like this praise session in the temple.
-And in the temple Peter and John are standing with this man and they’re preaching, and the scribes and the Pharisees are not OK with this, because they are preaching that Jesus, whom they just crucified, is the one who raised this man and who healed him.
+He’s asking for money, and Peter and John look down at him, just like the child’s song says, and they say, “ ‘Silver and gold I do not have, but what I do have I give you.
+In the name of Jesus Christ of Nazareth, walk’ ” (Acts 3:6, NIV).
+With that, the young man stands up, and he tests his legs, and he leaps and he jumps around, and there’s like this praise session in the temple.
+In the temple, Peter and John are standing with this man and they’re preaching, and the scribes and the Pharisees are not okay with this, because Peter and John are preaching that Jesus, whom they just crucified, is the one who raised this man and who healed him.

-So Peter and John are called into the principal’s office and the scribes and the Pharisees and all the religious leaders question them.
-They say, “How did you heal the guy?”
+So Peter and John are called into the “principal’s office,” and the scribes and the Pharisees and all the religious leaders question them.
+They say, “How did you heal that guy?”
 And Peter and John say, “We healed him because of Jesus Christ whom you crucified but the Lord raised from the dead.”
 This did not go over well!
-It was kind of like salt in a wound.
-And because of that they were trying to figure out how they could punish these guys, but unfortunately, the crippled guy whom they had just healed was standing right behind them.
+It was kind of like salt on a wound.
+And because of that, the teachers of the law were trying to figure out how they could punish these guys, but unfortunately, the crippled guy whom they had just healed was standing right behind them.
 He was still in the temple, so they couldn’t really do anything about it.
 So they said, “Stop preaching in the name of Jesus, or else!”
-And then they let them go.
+And then the teachers of the law let them go.

-Peter and John go back to the believers, and if you’ll turn with me in your Bibles to Acts chapter 4, they go back to the believers and they have a praise service.
-And this is the prayer that’s recorded for us, because it’s a powerful prayer that they prayed together.
-So in Acts chapter 4, verse 24, it says, “When they heard the report, all the believers lifted their voices together in prayer to God.
-‘Oh, sovereign Lord, creator of heaven and earth, the sea and everything in them, You spoke long ago by the Holy Spirit through our ancestor David, Your servant, saying, “Why were the nations so angry?
+Peter and John go back to the believers, and in Acts 4, they have a praise service.
+This is the prayer that’s recorded for us, because it’s a powerful prayer that they prayed together.
+Acts 4:24-28 says, “When they heard the report, all the believers lifted their voices together in prayer to God.
+‘O Sovereign Lord, Creator of heaven and earth, the sea, and everything in them—you spoke long ago by the Holy Spirit through our ancestor David, your servant, saying, “Why were the nations so angry?
 Why did they waste their time with futile plans?
-The kings of the earth prepared for battle, and the rulers gathered together against the Lord and against His Messiah.
-In fact, this has happened here in this city, for Herod Antipas, Pontius Pilate, and the governor, the Gentiles, and the people of Israel were all united against Jesus, Your holy Servant, whom you anointed.
-But everything they did was determined beforehand according to Your will.” ’ ”
+The kings of the earth prepared for battle; the rulers gathered together against the Lord and against his Messiah.
+In fact, this has happened here in this city!
+For Herod Antipas, Pontius Pilate the governer, the Gentiles, and the people of Israel were all united against Jesus, your holy servant, whom you anointed.
+But everything they did was determined beforehand according to Your will” ’ ” (NLT)